 - Chinese population with drivers license 2014 – 300M

 - Canada needs to act now in order to fill the growing need for automobiles and auto parts in China

-- The larger question is how does Canada partner which China to boost its auto sector?
-My initial thoughts are that Canada should play to its strength.
+- Canada should play to its strength.
 What does China need from Canada?
 A partnership is such that there is something in the partnership for both parties.
-Easy regulation/tariffs for a percentage of Chinese goods.
-Easy regulation and bureaucratic process for raw materials China requires.
-This creates an incentive for exports and imports with China strengthening the upstream demand which if structured correctly, will filter down to greater demand downstream.
+Ease regulation/tariffs for a percentage of Chinese goods.
+Ease regulation and bureaucratic process for raw materials China requires.
+This creates an incentive for exports and imports with China strengthening the upstream demand which if structured correctly, will generate greater demand downstream.

 - Promote innovation in technology, process and manufacturing.
 Ontario is already doing a bit of this however a wider investment net could be argued for.

 France and Korea have successfully done the above and the results speak for themselves.
-With the right strategy, Canada can become the next strong player in the world as a supplier for auto parts.
+With the right strategy, Canada and Ontario can develop a strong position in the world as a major supplier for auto parts.